Why AJINOMOTO Gyoza is Loved in Japan - Event Details Included

 As shown in the photograph above, passengers will be asked to present their tickets to the train attendant, who will come to check your tickets during the ride.

-If you plan to explore a particular area in Japan over several days, consider using the convenient regional passes.
+On the other hand, if you plan to explore a particular area in Japan over several days, consider using one of the convenient regional passes offered by Japan Railways, which we introduce below.
+Holders of these JR passes can also use the Shinkansen with no additional charges.

 - 5-Day JR EAST PASS (Tohoku Area) for Tokyo, Ibaraki, Tochigi, Fukushima, Aomori, Yamagata, Akita, and other area in northeastern Japan